7 Weekend Getaways from Boston

 What I loved best:

-Breakfast was my favorite part because freshly baked pastries, farm-fresh eggs, and locally roasted coffee served in a charming dining room made me feel teleported to a different time.
+Breakfast included freshly baked pastries, farm-fresh eggs, and locally roasted coffee.
+The dining room itself made me feel teleported to a different time.
+The veranda was ideal for morning coffee if you are in a hurry to go outside and explore.

-In addition, we thought that the inn’s lush gardens were a hidden local gem and the veranda was ideal for morning coffee.
+In addition, we thought that the inn’s lush gardens were a hidden local gem.

 Chris and I stayed in a lakeview room for two nights, which featured floor-to-ceiling glass doors, a private balcony, plush bedding, a walk-in rain shower, and locally inspired décor.
 Mornings started with coffee on the balcony and days ended with sunset over the lake - I thought that it doesn’t get better than that.